 After the local coordinator reviews the application and you’re chosen to move onto the next steps, you will be asked for an interview.
 Acceptance of trainees will be based on an established need for local Master Gardener volunteer activities.

 Once accepted, all Master Gardener trainees are required to complete and pass a full, confidential background check.
 This includes completion of the Volunteer Application, an interview, a volunteer agreement form, a DCFS CANTS check, Illinois State Police Conviction Name Check Request for Volunteers, and a name check against the National Sex Offender Website.
+A social security number is required for this background check process.
 Trainees must also complete a required Child Protection Course.

 After completion of training and being accepted as an Extension volunteer, you will become a Master Gardener Intern.
 The internship consists of fulfilling 40 volunteer hours within a 2 year period.
 The volunteer projects these hours are completed with must be pre-approved by the local Extension staff.

 Once those 40 hours are fulfilled, Interns become Certified Master Gardeners and receive their official name badge.

 To be an active Certified Master Gardener on a yearly basis, you must remain current in annual educational updates (a minimum of 10 hours) and volunteer service hours (a minimum of 20 hours) required by the local program.

 Mentors and Advanced Master Gardeners: Some local programs also have Master Gardener mentors and Advanced Master Gardener trainings to participate in.
 Mentors are experienced active Master Gardeners who are paired with trainees and interns to help guide them through a successful volunteer experience.
 Advanced Master Gardeners are those who have completed specialized training beyond the core course.
 Advanced Master Gardeners also remain certified by continuing active volunteer status and meeting the annual educational update requirement.